avb-is-me/machineLearningFun/dev-docs/reference.md

 # getArgs
 ## Imported Code Object
 This function gets the arguements from argv.
 It assumes the that the CLI will receive a context flag and a question flag!!
 # query
 ## Imported Code Object

- This function use the %ref|getArgs|ref% function to take the question and answer and feed it to the Hugging Face API and then returns the result.
+This function use the %ref|getArgs|ref% LEEEEEETS GO
 # then() callback
 ## Imported Code Object